-Alan is a business minded Designer (past President - and Chairman - of 3 Chambers in Kent) running his own business - Custom Marketing Resources (01622 820841) - in its' seventeenth year.
+Alan is a business minded Designer (past President - and Chairman - of 3 Chambers in Kent) running his own business - Custom Marketing Resources (01622 820841) - since 1994.
 Alan has formed The Lenham Valley Business Association www.lenhambusiness.co.uk where he organises and presents the monthly network meetings.
 He is also chair of the organising committee.
 LVBA has a 40+ page website and a 64 page business directory.
 South Maidstone Business Association has been running for a while now too - see www.maidstonebusiness association.co.uk He is currently turning Marketing Maidstone into The Maidstone Tourism association with Kent Invicta Chamber of Commerce, Maidstone Borough Council and Maidstone Town Centre Management.

 You will learn even more about him - and see what his customers say - on his website http://www.cmr-group.co.uk He is willing to provide free advice by phone too - even about websites.

 Register with CMR by email today - there's always something new to hear. email@example.com